supermarsx/universus/readme.md

    cd ../bot-service
    npm run dev

+   # In a third terminal
+   cd ../admin-service
+   pnpm run dev

-   # In a third terminal (when you need to refresh static assets)
+   # In another terminal (when you need to refresh static assets)
    cd ../frontend
    npm run build
    ```